 So how do we do it?
 The Girl Scout Leadership Experience draws on three unique processes— Girl-led, Learning by Doing, and Cooperative Learning—that encourage girls to try new things, write their own stories, and develop the skills and confidence to say, “I know I can do this!”

 As a volunteer, you’ll draw on these Girl Scout processes as you lead girls of any age.
 Girl-led at the Daisy level will look very different from the Ambassador level, of course.
 What’s most important is that girls make decisions about the activities to do together and that they also make choices within that activity.
 As they learn from their successes and failures—and gain a major confidence boost in the process—their girl-led process will give them the opportunity to lead within their peer group.
-By the time girls are Cadettes, Seniors, and Ambassadors, they’ll be using the leadership skills they’ve developed in order to mentor younger Girl Scouts, and take action to make the world a better place.
+By the time girls are Cadettes, Seniors, and Ambassadors, they’ll be using the leadership skills they’ve developed to mentor younger Girl Scouts and take action to make the world a better place.

 What?
 Go over the “what” of the activity.
 For example, ask: